 \lvlthreesection{Results and conclusions} \editor{Katsuro}

 During the \phasetwo\ operation, several beam background studies were performed to understand the background composition and compare it with the \acrshort{MC} expectation.
 The studies provided correction factors to extrapolate MC simulation results to the final SuperKEKB machine condition.
 In \phasetwo, the measured occupancy on the innermost layer, Layer 3, was less than 0.4~\%, which is well below the 3\% limit.
 The expected occupancy in early \phasethree\ was similar to the one measured in \phasetwo\, since beam currents and machine optics were expected to be similar.
-From this observation and studies, background condition for early \phasethree\ were considered safe for the installation of the full vertex detector.
+From this observation and studies, the background conditions for early \phasethree\ were considered safe for the installation of the full vertex detector.

 Analyzing the data taken during the \phasetwo\ SuperKEKB operation, the performance of the SVD ladders was evaluated.
-Noise and gain of all sensors were found to be stable and no visible change was observed.
-Figure~\ref{fig:C5-01_Phase2_SNR} shows distributions of the cluster Signal-to-Noise Ratio (\acrshort{SNR}) (see the definition in section~\ref{sec:C4_clustering}) for the large rectangular sensors.
+The noise and gain of all sensors were found to be stable and no visible change was observed.
+Figure~\ref{fig:C5-01_Phase2_SNR} shows distributions of the cluster \acrfull{SNR} (see the definition in section~\ref{sec:C4_clustering}) for the large rectangular sensors.
 The most-probable-values of the distributions were over 20.
-These high SNR values were caused by small noise characteristic due to the chip-on-sensor concept that is described in section~\ref{sec:C2_ondet_elec}.
+These high \snrCL values resulted from the low noise characteristics due to the chip-on-sensor concept described in section~\ref{sec:C2_ondet_elec}.
 Efficiencies on the Layer 3 forward sensor of $99.08\pm 0.02$~\% and $99.44\pm 0.02$~\% were measured for the u/P side and v/N side, respectively.
 From these measurements, the excellent performance of the SVD ladders was confirmed.

-\lvltwosection{Standalone full SVD Commissioning} Two SVD halves for \phasethree\ were fully assembled in the first basement floor of the KEK Tsukuba experimental hall and then moved to a storage box in the fourth basement floor (B4) in February 2018 for the first half and in July 2018 for the second half.
-In the storage box, before the coupling with PXD in October 2018, a standalone commissioning test for the SVD halves was performed using cosmic muons.
+\lvltwosection{Stand-alone Full SVD Commissioning} Two SVD halves for \phasethree\ were fully assembled in the first basement floor of the KEK Tsukuba experimental hall and then moved to a storage box in the fourth basement floor (B4) in February 2018 for the first half and in July 2018 for the second half.
+In the storage box, before the coupling with PXD in October 2018, a stand-alone commissioning test for the SVD halves was performed using cosmic muons.
 This commissioning was performed in parallel with the \phasetwo\ commissioning, which is described in section~\ref{sec:phase2_commissioning}.